A characterization of the graphs of bilinear $(d\times d)$-forms over $\mathbb{F}_2$: Concluding remarks

 which is impossible.
 Therefore there exists no graph $\Delta$ with given spectrum, and the proposition follows. \wbull

 Now let $\Gamma$ be a graph with intersection array given by Eq. (\ref{eq-doubtarr}) with $M=7$, i.e., $\{42,30,12;1,6,28\}$.
-Similarly to the proof of Proposition \ref{prop-JVarray}, one can show that, for a vertex $x\in \Gamma$, the local graph $\Delta:=\Gamma(x)$ of $x$ has spectrum
+Similarly to the proof of Theorem \ref{prop-JVarray}, one can show that, for a vertex $x\in \Gamma$, the local graph $\Delta:=\Gamma(x)$ of $x$ has spectrum

-however, this time the number of closed walks of length $\ell$ through a vertex of $\Delta$ given by:
+however, this time the number of closed walks of length $l$ through a vertex of $\Delta$ given by:

-is integer for all $\ell$.
+is integer for all $l$.

 We challenge the reader to solve whether a distance-regular graph with intersection array $\{42,30,12;1,6,28\}$ does exist.